monobrau/exchangeonlineanalyzer/readme.md

 Enable verbose output by modifying the script's debug settings or checking console output for detailed error messages.

 ## 📝 Version History

+### v6.4 (Unreleased)
+- ✅ Improved Excel export formatting: columns are auto-fit first, then rows, for optimal readability.
+- ✅ Enhanced hidden inbox rule detection: expanded logic and debug output for more reliable detection and highlighting of hidden/system rules in exports.

 ### v6.3-FIXED-AUTODOMAINS-GRAPHCONTROL
 - ✅ Added automatic domain detection from mailbox UPNs